Vi-Kitten/personal-site/content/blogs/the-chiral-product.md

 A rust inspired syntax will then be used to describe the programs we would like to represent.

 It is important to specify that all resources are consumed **by value** unless specified otherwise, even when I am using Haskell syntax.
-I was debating wether to use syntax from the experimental GHC extension [linaer haskell](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/linear_types.html) to express this, but decided against it for the sake of clarity.
+I was debating wether to use syntax from the experimental GHC extension [linear haskell](https://downloads.haskell.org/ghc/latest/docs/users_guide/exts/linear_types.html) to express this, but decided against it for the sake of clarity.
 When I say something like "duplicate" or "drop" I am on about a process that is done by value, as opposed to cloning by immutable reference or implementing destructor logic by mutable reference.

 For those unfamiliar with haskell: